abumsd7/abumsd7.github.io/_posts/2025-08-06-Marriage-Information-September4.md

 <!--more-->
 But it's better late than never!

 Let's skip the niceties - you must have scanned an invite and may have already known.
+If not, here's the digital invite.
+It's simple and conveys the necessary information.

-About my marriage that's happening on the 4th of September, 2025.
+{% pdf "/files/pdf/Invite_Sept4.pdf" width=350px height=600px no_link %}

 It happens on Thursday, a weekday.